twstokes/arris-scrape/README.md

 ## Getting Started

 1. You must know your modem's IP address.
-Typically these status pages are accessible from your LAN by going to a URL such as http://192.168.100.1.
+Typically these status pages are accessible without authentication from your LAN by going to a URL such as http://192.168.100.1.
 2. Hopefully your status page matches the screenshot above.
 If not, see the section below entitled [Extending](#extending).

 ### Option A: I already have InfluxDB and Grafana and I want to scrape my modem.